SWEG-2015EC-Batch/Code-Warrior/ETS1219_SEID_HULLE/Question3.md

 pseudocode:

+1.Display("Enter a letter:")

+2.Input inputChar

-Display("Enter a letter:")Input inputCharValidate inputChar is a valid letterIf isalpha(inputChar) is true: a.
+3.Validate inputChar is a valid letter

+4.If isalpha(inputChar) is true: a.
 Convert inputChar to uppercase using toupper function b.
 Display("Uppercase equivalent:", convertedChar) c.
 Convert inputChar to lowercase using tolower function d.
 Display("Lowercase equivalent:", convertedChar) Else: Display("Please enter a valid letter.")